 Christmas is around the corner, and you might be thinking about stocking fillers.
-Perhaps specifically an eco-friendly stocking filler that tread lightly on the planet.
+Perhaps you are specifically looking for an eco-friendly stocking filler that treads lightly on the planet.
 The good news is that I have lots of sustainable and ethical ideas that will be sure to delight all ages come Christmas morning.

 In terms of gift guides, I have both a guide to eco-friendly gifts and one on secondhand gift ideas to help you find the perfect gift for your loved one.
 However, as a couple of readers have pointed out, I have completely neglected to share ideas for eco-friendly stocking fillers.

 Let me rectify that today.
-I want to share ideas for eco-friendly stocking fillers that aren’t only a delight to receive but can be enjoyed long after Christmas is over.
+I want to share ideas for eco-friendly stocking fillers that aren’t only a delight to receive but can be enjoyed long after Christmas is over, without contributing to landfill.

 My Top Eco-Friendly Stocking Fillers & Ideas